 Class Day: Tuesdays 8:30am - 2:30pm at the Arapahoe Campus, Boulder

-Clinical Sites: Hospice, Hospital and Community Nonprofit Agencies in Denver & Boulder
+Clinical Sites: Hospitals, Community Nonprofit Agencies, Hospices, Congregational/Sangha Settings in Denver & Boulder

 Applications are accepted and reviewed on a rolling basis.
 Non-degree students from all professional backgrounds are encouraged to apply.
 To inquire further or to submit your CPE application, contact Jamie Beachy, PhD, MDiv, ACPE Certified Educator.
 Learn more about Jamie here.